ArthurFreiredeMorais/supermarket_MERN_stack/README.md

 Application of a supermarket using the MERN stack for University Project

 # Features
+-  Important to mention that the code is organized in folders with some comments in function on backend
 -  CRUD Users user/employee with Authentication and Middleware
 -  CRUD Products to employees
 -  Password Encriptation in database for security